wpkelso/notes/Uneven U.md

 4. “Meh”
 5. “Pedantry”

-Using these levels, a paragraph should roughly follow a pattern of 4 → 3 → 2 → 1 → 2 → 3 → 4 → 5 over it’s length, with the
+Using these levels, a paragraph should roughly follow a pattern of 4→3→2→1→2→3→4→5 over it’s length, with the final sentence performing the role of the initial sentence of the next paragraph.